-Section 13.3 additional wording for minimum permissible faceplate around Hit Zone of 20mm Supported Positional shots 01.6 K.Turner P.Sparkes/C.Peal/S.O'Mara For issue with changes to; Reformatting and number of Sections to accommodate; additional sections, minor formatting errors and typos.
+Section 13.3 additional wording for minimum permissible faceplate around Hit Zone of 20mm Supported Positional shots 01.6 K.Turner P.Sparkes/C.Peal/S.O'Mara Reformatting and number of Sections to accommodate additional sections, minor formatting errors and typos.
 Section 3.2 wording amendment.
 Section 3.4.1 Junior Competitor no longer need to shoot in a specific order.
 Wording amended to reflect this.
 Section 3.5 Additional wording adding regards discussing of targets Section 5.2 Scope accessories not allowed on scopes that can be used as supports.
 Wording added to reflect this.
-Section 9.2 Additional wording added to provide clarification for scoring with Junior Competitor's and guardians.
-Section 9.5 Addition of rules for those competing in the Sticks Class.
+Section 6.2 Additional wording added to provide clarification for scoring with Junior Competitor's and guardians.
+Section 9 Sticks Class added to Classes.
 Section 10 Addition of rules for those competing in the Sticks Class.
 Section 12 Addition of safety considerations & positioning of targets with certain lighting conditions.
-Section 12.1 Addition of wording for Up the Peg shots Section 13.1 Wording specific to Sticks Class Competitors now added.
+Section 12.2 Addition of wording for Up the Peg shots Section 13.1 Wording specific to Sticks Class Competitors now added.
 Section 13.2.1 Wording specific to Sticks Class Competitors now added.
 Section 13.4 Changes to bean bag positioning under shin.
 Wording added to reflect this change.
 Section 13.5 Wording specific to Sticks Class Competitors now added.
-Section 13.5 Wording specific to Sticks Class Competitors now added.
-Section 13.5 Wording and references to Tables, additional sub headings added.
+Section 14 simplified wording and references to Tables, additional sub headings added.
 Section 15 Section now relates to Course Vetters and Course Setters.
 Additional wording added to suit changes made.
 Including elements of the vetting process and additional of mandatory course check sheet from Course Setters.
-Section 16 Changes made to trophy places for UKAHFT Rounds Section 18 Exceptional Circumstances Section now added.
-03.02.23
+Section 16 Changes made to trophy places for UKAHFT Rounds Section 17 For shoot offs same rifle to be used as was used during the competition.
+Section 18 Exceptional Circumstances Section now added.
+03.02.23 01.7 G.Morrs, K.Turner P.Sparkes/C.Peal/S.O'Mara Reformatting and number of Sections to accommodate additional sections, minor formatting errors and typos.
+Section 3.4.3 section now added to include text about smoking and vaping Section 5 additional wording added regards accessories that provide support Section 5 amendment to wording regards butt pads.
+Section 5 additional images and wording regards butt pads.
+Section 10.1 additional wording for spiked feet on shooting sticks and carriage.
+Section 10.1 additional wording for maximum permissible depth of shooting stick yolks to be no more than 30mm Section 10.3 wording changed.
+Rifles on slings cannot be hung from shooting sticks.
+Section 14 removal of Table 1A and additional more simplistic wording incorporated into Table 1 Section 14.1 Table 1A wording added to reflect the new combination reduced Hit Zone sizes.
+Section 14.1.1 3 x mandatory Prone Only shots no longer required.
+Wording changed to reflect this.
+Section 14.3.2 Table 4 updated to reflect new combination of target distances allowed for these shots.
+Section 17 National Team requirements updated.
+05.03.24